rbstabbins/rbstabbins.github.io/talks-and-papers.md

 order: 4
 ---

-Here is a list of talks I have given and papers I have authored or been a part of.
+Here is a list of talks I have given, conferences and workshops I've attended, and papers I have authored or been a part of.

 ### Publications